BrooksBellInc/charles_schwab_optimizely/README.md

 For Variation A
 1. Change headline from "Open an account in about 10 minutes" to "Open an account in about 5 minutes"
 2. Change the font weight of the headline to bold
-3. Use the visual editor to add click tracking on the 'select brokerage' radio button.

 <img width="1641" alt="Screen Shot 2021-05-27 at 10 52 59 AM" src="https://user-images.githubusercontent.com/15365569/119848391-c78cb480-bed9-11eb-9452-f427b7647007.png">

 Then, add metrics to your experiment:
+1. Add click tracking on the 'select brokerage' radio button.
-1. Primary metric should be clicks on the 'select brokerage' button
+2. Primary metric should be clicks on the 'select brokerage' button
-2. Secondary metric should be overall revenue per visitor
+3. Secondary metric should be overall revenue per visitor

 Finally, set traffic allocation & schedule:
 1. Update traffic allocation to only include 25% of site visitors